richestman888/coins-price-change/Notes.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-This app is working as at 12 Jan 2.00am
+This app is working as at 19 Jan 3.49am

 //////////////////////////////////////////////////////////////////////////////////////////

+Document format in mongoDB:

 {
     date: dd.mm.yyyy,